 There are only a few select cruise lines that offer a cruise from London Bridge and Greenwich Pier on the river Thames in the heart of London.
 Most sailings in the U.K. are from the port of Southampton, which is on the south coast of England, southwest of London.

 If you are booked to sail from London, or if your cruise includes a port of call in London, then you are in for a treat.
-We have masses of tips about how you can spend your time here.
+We have fantastic tips about how you can spend your time here.
 And if you are flying into London to transfer to a cruise from Southampton, then spend a few days in the capital before heading to the south coast.

 You can even take the opportunity to enjoy day trips outside of the city before you start your cruise from London.
 The Roman city of Bath, The Cotswolds, Oxford, Cambridge, Warner Bros Studios for The Making of Harry Potter, Leeds Castle and Windsor Castle are all within your reach.